Shahriar-Kariman/CS3383_Assignment_2/Assignment_2.md

   K = 14
 $$

-In this case obviously the best outcome is when the student picks questions 2, 3 and 4 regardless of wether or not he is optimizing his grade or the number of questions solved.
-But the greedy algorithm will do only questions 4 and 5 before funning out of time so clearly the greedy algorithm does not always generate the optimal solution.
+In this case obviously the best outcome is when the student picks questions 2, 3 and 4 regardless of weather or not he is optimizing his grade or the number of questions solved.
+But the greedy algorithm will do only questions 4 and 5 before running out of time so clearly the greedy algorithm does not always generate the optimal solution.

 ### B - Proof that The Greedy Alg. is Optimal